MikolajSzawerda/musical-generative-models-conditioning/README.md

     │   └── raw           <- data to be processed
-    ├── docs                    <- text files with knowledge handy to have in repo │   └── autoresearch  <- papers autmaticaly scraped ├── justfile                <- source of handy automation of project ├── logs                    <- logs from trainings
+    ├── docs                    <- text files with knowledge handy to have in repo │   └── autoresearch  <- papers autmaticaly scraped ├── logs                    <- logs from trainings
-    ├── models                  <- saved artefacts after succesfull training ├── notebooks               <- aggregated results from experiments in the form of notebooks ├── scripts                 <- handy shell scripts
+    ├── configs                 <- yaml configs for training ├── models                  <- saved artefacts after succesfull training ├── visualization           <- aggregated results from experiments in the form of notebooks ├── scripts                 <- handy shell scripts
     ├── src                     <- experiments/tooling
-    │   ├── audiocraft    <- experiments with music gen
-    │   ├── paper-query   <- auto arxiv scraper
+    │   ├── app           <- gradio app to have fun with textual inversion │   ├── audiocraft    <- experiments with music gen │   ├── paper-query   <- auto arxiv scraper
-    │   └── tools         <- tools for easier life
+    │   └── tools         <- tools for easier life in the project

 ---------------------------------

+###